-(A) As used in this section, "physician" means an individual authorized under this chapter to practice medicine and surgery, osteopathic medicine and surgery, or podiatric medicine and surgery.
+(A) As used in this section and sections 4731.941 , 4731.942, and 4731.943 of the Revised Code, "physician" means an individual authorized under this chapter to practice medicine and surgery, osteopathic medicine and surgery, or podiatric medicine and surgery.

 (1) The naloxone supply is furnished to, or the prescription is issued to and in the name of, a family member, friend, or other individual in a position to assist an individual who there is reason to believe is at risk of experiencing an opioid-related overdose.

-(2) The physician instructs the individual receiving the naloxone supply or prescription to summon emergency services either immediately before or immediately after administering the naloxone to an individual apparently experiencing an opioid-related overdose.
+(2) The physician instructs the individual receiving the naloxone supply or prescription to summon emergency services as soon as practicable either before or after administering the naloxone to an individual apparently experiencing an opioid-related overdose.

 Added by 130th General Assembly File No. TBD, HB 170, §1, eff.
 3/11/2014.